luapower/luapower-all/luajit.md

 LuaJIT binaries (frontend, static library, dynamic library).

-Comes bundled with the `luajit` command, which is a simple shell script that finds and loads the appropriate luajit executable for your platform, so that typing `./luajit` (that's `luajit` on Windows) always works.
+Comes bundled with the `luajit` and `luajit32` commands, which are simple shell scripts that find and load the appropriate luajit executable for your platform/arch, so that typing `./luajit` or `./luajit32` (that's `luajit` and `luajit32` on Windows) always works.

 LuaJIT was compiled using its own makefile.